 Luxury Vinyl Tile (LVT) is a layered flooring construction typically composed of wear layers, a visual film and backing layers.
 Each of the layers plays an important part in the performance and look of the LVT.

 The Rise of LVT

 LVT is used in both commercial and residential applications, but often has different properties and performance characteristics depending on the application.

 LVT has become a very popular flooring choice in recent years.
 It has evolved considerably in performance, construction and design and continues to change at a rapid pace.

-Mannington Commercial entered the LVT category in 2003 with partnerships in Asia.
+Mannington Commercial entered the Luxury Vinyl Tile category in 2003 with partnerships in Asia.
 With the rapid growth of LVT and a desire to control our own destiny, we invested further by purchasing Amtico International in 2012, which allowed for domestic manufacturing of both residential and commercial LVT.
 We now have one of the largest LVT SKU offerings in the world with the majority being produced in our Madison, GA facility.

 What is LVT Made of?

 Starting from the top, the wear layer is typically made up of a thin clear layer, or layers as seen to the right, as well as a liquid urethane coating applied on top of the clear layer during the manufacturing process, after lamination.
 The total wear layer thickness is typically measured in mils, a thousandth of an inch — .001 inch.